JaneJeon/nestjs-realworld-example-app/README.md

 The example codebase uses [MikroORM](https://mikro-orm.io/) with a MySQL database.

+You can use `docker compose up -d` to start up MySQL with the default settings.

 Copy MikroORM config example file for database settings and adjust the connection settings.

     cp src/mikro-orm.config.ts.example src/mikro-orm.config.ts